Firefighters work to stop Nebraska wildfire that’s killed 1

 Fires have been reported in 14 Nebraska counties since Friday, including Perkins, Dundy, Burt, Butler, Scotts Bluff, Cheyenne, Duele, Blaine, Cherry, Brown and Thomas counties, leading some small towns to be temporarily evacuated.
 Those fires were either extinguished or mostly contained by Sunday.

+In New Mexico, 20 wildfires in nearly half of the state’s drought-stricken 33 counties are burning, including two that merged Saturday to form the largest blaze in the state.
+That led to widespread evacuations in Mora and San Miguel counties.

-The region remains critically dry, said Ashford, who urged residents to use caution when doing anything that could spark a fire.
+Nebraska remains critically dry, said Ashford, who urged residents to use caution when doing anything that could spark a fire.

 “The last thing we need is to have another fire started that we have to then fight,” he said.